Peter D. Leary: Nomination and confirmation

 On October 19, 2022, President Joe Biden announced his intent to nominate Leary to be the United States attorney for the Middle District of Georgia.
 On November 14, 2022, his nomination was sent to the United States Senate.
 On November 17, 2022, his nomination was reported out of committee by a voice vote, with Senators Josh Hawley and Marsha Blackburn voting no on record.
 On December 6, 2022, his nomination was confirmed in the Senate by voice vote.
 He was sworn in by Chief District Judge Marc T. Treadwell on December 12, 2022.
+He resigned from office on January 11, 2025.